E-file is Open! Now What?

 Step 4: Check your federal refund status

-There are two ways to get your individual refund status.
+There are a few ways to get your individual refund status.

 - Download the free H&R Block mobile app for the iPhone, iPad, or Android.
 Open it, and select Refund Status to continue.